krakrukra/PocketAdmin/extra/wiki/configuration.md

 6. "SHOW_FAKE_CAPACITY **n**" command makes the device lie to the host machine
 about it's capacity.
 It takes a decimal nubmer as an argument, which is new fake
-capacity in MiB (eg. "SHOW_FAKE_CAPACITY 2048" means pretend to be a 2GiB drive).
+capacity in MiB (eg. "SHOW_FAKE_CAPACITY 2048" means pretend to be a 2GiB
-The argument can be any value from 97 to 32768, otherwise the command is ignored.
+drive).
+The argument can be any value from 97 to 32768, otherwise the command
-This command can be used if you want to make the device look more like an ordinary
+is ignored.
+This command can be used if you want to make the device look more
-flash drive, since the real 96MiB of capacity can look suspicious to the end user.
+like an ordinary flash drive, since the real 96MiB of capacity can look suspicious
-"SHOW_FAKE_CAPACITY **n**" and "USE_HIDDEN_REGION" do not interfere with
+to the end user.
+"SHOW_FAKE_CAPACITY **n**" and "USE_HIDDEN_REGION" do not
-each other, so you can use both at the same time, if necessary.
+interfere with each other, so you can use both at the same time, if necessary.

 7. "FIRST_INSERT_ONLY" command is yet another comouflage feature.
-With this command
+With this
-the device will try to create a new file in the root directory, called NOINSERT.
+command the device will create a new file in the root directory, called NOINSERT.
 If such file already exists when device is plugged in, then any on-insertion payloads
 will be blocked.
 This gives you an opportunity to run a payload on the first time
 the device is inserted, but then prevent payload execution until NOINSERT file is